DanWeinberger/ABCs_pneumococcal_data/README.md

 This includes sequenced isolates, which are not 100% of the cases.
 Note that catchment populations change over time so trends cannot be inferred without accurate denominators.

+Also includes data from the ECDC surveillance atlas

 References: